 This last group, herbal serotonin supplements, is derived from plants but not those we normally eat.

-Curcumin is the active ingredient in the spice turmeric that has many brain-boosting properties.
+Curcumin is the active ingredient in the spice turmeric which has many brain-boosting properties.

 This compound increases levels of both serotonin and dopamine.

 Isolated curcumin is not very bioavailable so look for a curcumin supplement that has taken measures to enhance bioavailability.

 Most commonly, the action of curcumin supplements is augmented by the addition of piperine, a compound found in black pepper, increases curcumin absorption by up to 2000%.
 (48)

 Garcinia cambogia is a sour tropical fruit that’s used in traditional Asian cuisine.

 Garcinia extract has become a wildly popular weight loss supplement that supposedly works by decreasing appetite while increasing the body’s ability to burn fat.

 It may also help with weight loss by improving mood which reduces emotional eating.

 Rhodiola rosea goes by many common names — Arctic root, golden root, rose root, western roseroot, Aaron’s rod, and king’s crown — to name a few.